 That’s what happened with Pabst Blue Ribbon.

-In the US, Pabst Blue Ribbon brings to mind a couple of things: frat guys and hipsters.
+Pabst Blue Ribbon brings to mind some things: frat guys and hipsters in the US.

 It’s not exactly a sophisticated association.

-Did you know that China’s version of PBR – the stately sounding Pabst Blue Ribbon 1844 – sells for $44 a bottle?
+Did you know China’s PBR version – the stately-sounding Pabst Blue Ribbon 1844 – sells for $44 a bottle?

 Pabst saw a chance to re-market itself to the Chinese craft beer market – a market unaware of its budget reputation in the US.